topxeq/charlang/README.md

 - reqUriG: the route of the request, such as 'static/images/img001.png'
 - paraMapG: holds the GET/POST form values, in a map object, such as `{"auth": "xxxxx", "input1": "value1"}`

+In Windows platform, there are some additional  predefined global variables:

+- guiG: holds the object to interact with WebView2 component which could used to establish GUI applications.

 #### Error handling: Try-Catch-Finally